Marconi-Stem/fwl/_others/01-parts.md

 > July, 2025, Marconi Summer STEM course
 {: .block-tip }

-The *Firewalker Protective Lights* use colorful Neopixel LEDS that may be placed on a bike helmet or sewn to the front or back of a coat.
+The :rotating_light: *Firewalker Protective Lights* :rotating_light: use colorful :traffic_light: Neopixel LEDS :traffic_light: that may be placed on a bike helmet or sewn to a coat.

 ## A. For This Project We Need: